What is sufficiency-first?

 Writing

-Foundational essays on the micro-oriented approach, the cases that illustrate it, and shorter pieces for general audiences.
+Foundational essays on sufficiency-first, the cases that illustrate it, and shorter pieces for general audiences.

 Foundational essays — how the idea developed, what it claims, where it leads.